 For years, Hollywood has told people of color and other marginalized groups that their stories aren't universal enough.
 That they aren't profitable enough, globally.
 When a film focused on such a story did get made, it would generally be quickly ghettoized into its own sub-genre of film, as though its subject matter precluded it from being considered cinema, full stop.
 And if it was a commercial success?
 Well, that's a fluke, a one-off—certainly not something for studio heads to consider a viable path to profits.

 So we've waited.
 And we've waited.
 And we waited some more.
-And now, we're finally here, with director Ryan Coogler delivering Chadwick Boseman's King T'Challa and his glorious kingdom of Wakanda in the hopes of, much like last year's smash hit Wonder Woman did before it, giving an underserved community the opportunity to finally see a superhero who looks just like them.
+And now, we're finally here, with director Ryan Coogler delivering Chadwick Boseman's King T'Challa and his glorious kingdom of Wakanda in the hopes of, much like 2017's smash hit Wonder Woman did before it, giving an underserved community the opportunity to finally see a superhero who looks just like them.
 And that, in and of itself, is revolutionary, my friends.